Featured News - 24 August

-At Homewood School, we have over the last fifteen years provided leading edge technology for students.
-With Charitable donations from parents and funding by the school, we have succeeded in introducing over 4,500 mobile devices to our students.
+At Homewood School, we have over the last sixteen years provided leading edge technology for students.
+With charitable contributions from parents and funding by the school, we have succeeded in introducing over 5000 mobile devices to our students.

-All students have an opportunity to obtain a device through the school.
-We are asking you to support this scheme by making a voluntary donation to the Learning Foundation.
+All students have an opportunity to obtain a device through the school that can be used at home and at school.
+We do ask if you can support this scheme by making voluntary contributions.

 The 21st Century child has been born into a technology-filled world and is comfortable with each new development – computers, the internet, mobiles phones and gaming consoles.
 To them, it’s all a perfectly normal way of communicating, learning and playing.
 Research confirms that while children do like to